Forest Hills, Queens, NY

 A Community that Cultivates and Connects

-Forest Hills exudes a strong, close-knit community feel with a palpable sense of pride.
-The neighborhood is known for being family-friendly and safe, with a mix of multi-generational residents and a growing number of young professionals.
+Forest Hills exudes a strong, close-knit community feel.
+It is known for being family-friendly and safe, with a mix of multigenerational residents and a growing number of young professionals.
 The community is remarkably diverse, with significant Asian, Hispanic, and White populations.
-This rich cultural tapestry is evident in the area's vibrant atmosphere and is a point of pride for residents who appreciate a neighborhood where people genuinely know their neighbors.
+This rich cultural tapestry is evident in the area's vibrant atmosphere, where residents enjoy a neighborhood that feels more like a village than a borough.

 Architectural Consistency and Urban Greenery

-Real Estate in Forest Hills: A Diverse and Competitive Market
+Real Estate in Forest Hills: Market Outlook 2026

 Character-Filled and Accessible Properties